 School Census: Summer 2023 Census Date

-The deadline for maintained schools and PRU to submit a return to the local authority via COLLECT is TBC
+The deadline for maintained schools and PRU to submit a return to the local authority via COLLECT is 23 May 2023

 Academies and Free schools submit returns directly to the Department for Education (DfE) using COLLECT by DfE timescales.